 - Irregular heartbeat

-How much and what type of chocolate is too much?
+How much and what type of chocolate is dangerous?

 So how much?

 At a more technical level, 100-150mg of theobromine per kilogram (2.2 pounds) of your dog’s body weight is considered toxic.
-As a quick reference, a 10 pound dog is is about 4.5 kg so using the above levels of theobromine as the danger zone, the following table can help:
+As a quick reference, a 10-pound dog is about 4.5 kg, so using the below levels of theobromine as the danger zone, the following table can help:

 |Dog weight in pounds||Amount of theobromine that is toxic|